Australia declares emergency, invokes new powers to fight coronavirus

 “Life is changing in Australia, as it is changing all around the world,” Morrison said during a televised news conference.
 “Life is going to continue to change, as we deal with the global coronavirus.
 This is a once in a hundred year type event.”

-Australia has recorded around 425 coronavirus infections and five deaths, a relatively small number compared to other countries, but officials are growing increasingly concerned about the prospect of exponential rise in cases.
-New South Wales, the country’s most populous state, reported it’s biggest one-day surge in new cases on Wednesday.
+Australia has recorded around nearly 500 coronavirus infections and six deaths, a relatively small number compared to other countries, but officials are growing increasingly concerned about the prospect of an exponential rise in cases.

+New South Wales, the country’s most populous state, reported its biggest one-day surge in new cases on Wednesday, along with the country’s latest death, an 86-year-old man who died in a Sydney hospital.

 Morrison said the tighter ban on indoor social gatherings, down to 100 people from 500 people, did not include essential services like schools, public transport and shopping centres.